snowplow/documentation/README.md

 yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory and can be
+served using any static contents hosting service.

 ## Deployment

 Push changes back to your branch and then merge into main branch.
+The Github
-The Github Actions will deploy the change across into gh_pages branch that GitHub pages picks up.
+Actions will deploy the change across into gh_pages branch that GitHub pages
+picks up.

+Note that when setting up in GitHub, create two branches:-

+- main - default branch, protected
+- gh-pages - protected